nikhilcusc/HRP-1/README.md

     1. A dictionary maintains order of keys as they were input.
 So, if 4 came before 3 as a key in the input the dictonary would not sort it and put 3 before 4 in the keys.
 [Example](/UnNecCompliProblems/UNCP8.py)
     1. Initialize dictionary with contiguous values:
         > arrD = {i:0 for i in range(0,k)}

+1. The distinction between lists and tuples is important: lists are (should be) homogeneous, aka contain a sequence of elements of the same type (think filenames).
+Tuples are heterogeneous, aka the position of elements has meaning and they are of different types.

 1. Range will include the first argument and exclude the second argument.
 Example:
     >for _ in range(3,6):
     >   print(_)